 Dubai is a city on steroids in the middle of a desert, yet it’s full of life, action and fun.
 Dubai is packed with attractions such as Burj Khalifa, Dubai Fountains, Palm Jumeirah island, or the Atlantis Resort with its water park and famed dolphin experience.
 But most visitors are not expecting to see any sort of rainforest in Dubai, which makes a visit to Green Planet Dubai all the more magical.

-Dubai has many family attraction including Dubai Aquarium and Underwater Zoo and the relatively new Dubai Safari Park.
+Dubai has many family attraction.
+Some of the things to do in Dubai include visiting the Dubai Aquarium and Underwater Zoo and the relatively new Dubai Safari Park.

 However, nature lovers and eco-warriors are not limited to seeing desert wildlife on a classic Dubai desert safari and camel ride as Green Planet Dubai is a lush green ecosystem that is truly impressive.